Open Source Orchard

 1. LoRaWAN Gateway Deployment

 The basis for our IoT infrastructure will be a LoRaWAN network (specification: Low Power, Wide Area; LPWA), which overcomes another historical barrier to IoT adoption in commercial agriculture: the difficulty of covering vast amounts of land and connecting the number of devices necessary to acquire big picture data.
-Early commercial IoT solutions relied on full-farm WiFi, cellular, or Bluetooth coverage, which establishing in and of themselves increases costs.
-Plus, early devices needed to be constantly maintained since battery life was an issue.
-LoRaWAN on the other hand offers an extremely affordable option for wide area coverage that allows devices to save battery power (5–10-year battery lives) and can scale to support thousands of sensors.
+Many commercial IoT solutions rely on full-farm Wi-Fi, cellular, or Bluetooth coverage, which establishing in and of themselves can increase costs.
+Plus, some devices need to be constantly maintained since battery life of in-field devices can be an issue.
+LoRaWAN on the other hand offers an extremely affordable option for wide area coverage that allows end devices to save battery power (5–10-year battery lives) and can scale to support thousands of sensors.

 2. Irrigation Management

 Since our main farm (where the experiment is) is 100% drip irrigated and relies entirely on municipal water, water as an input cost can be quite high in dry years.
-Therefore, being able to manage the amount of water applied to each of our 30+ irrigation zones is critical, but is very difficult to do just on qualitative observations of individual rows.
+Therefore, being able to manage the amount of water applied to each of our 30+ irrigation zones is critical but is very difficult to do just on qualitative observations of individual rows.
 Therefore, we plan on deploying soil moisture sensor systems to give indications of the level of water trees are exposed to from rain and irrigation and also serve to monitor if the irrigation zones are functioning properly.
-We've determined a deployment of 1-2 sensors per irrigation zone will provide the necessary data at a reasonable cost/sensor.
+Our initial determination was a deployment of 1-2 sensors per irrigation zone could provide the necessary data at a reasonable cost/sensor.

 3. Irrigation Automation